Belartale/burst-generate-files/README.md

 ```

 ### How to start
 If you are using TypeScript.
-You have to create file.
+You have to create config file `tsconfig.generate.json`.

-`tsconfig.generate.json`
 ```json
 {
     "compilerOptions": {